MercuryWorkshop/sh1mmer/README.md

 the ROOT-A partition is checked for signatures by the firmware.
 We can edit the other partitions to our will, as long as the characters contained in those edits are equal to the amount of characters in the original.
 # Credits
-* CoolElectronics - Pioneering this wild exploit
+* CoolElectronics#4683 - Pioneering this wild exploit
-* Bideos - Testing & discovering how to disable root-fs verification
+* Bideos#1850 - Testing & discovering how to disable root-fs verification
-* Unicar - Testing
+* Unciuar#1408 - Finding the SHIM files
-* TheMemeSniper/Kaitlin - Testing
+* TheMemeSniper#6065 - Testing
-* Rafflesia - Testing
+* Rafflesia#8396 - Hosting files